SA0806/district-development-governance-analytics/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome.
+Contributions, issues and feature requests are welcome.
 Feel free to open an issue or submit a pull request.

 ---